codio/site/source/docs/teacher/projects/terminal.html.md

 full_width: true
 ---

 All Codio projects come with their own dedicated servers.
-You can control this form the Linux command line as with any developer environment.
+You can control this from the Linux command line as with any developer environment.

 ## The Terminal
 You manage your server by opening a Terminal window from the Terminal option in the Tools menu.